Nisha Ranshi, Director & BCBA, LBA, CBS

 Jasmine Anderson, RLT

-Jasmine has hands-on experience in ABA therapy, as well as previous experience working as a therapy tech under occupational and speech therapists.
-She has her bachelors in psychology and is will be starting a masters program in Occupational Therapy at LSU in January 2025.
+Jasmine has hands-on experience in ABA therapy, along with a background as a therapy tech supporting both occupational and speech therapists.
+She holds a bachelor’s degree in psychology and is currently pursuing her master’s degree in Occupational Therapy at LSU Health Sciences Center.

 This is what Jasmine has to say about working in an ND affirming model: